Nancypatel1103/ComplianceClient/Cloud-gateway/cloud-gateway.md

 ### Global mode in CGW
 1. You will find various menus on the right side.
 Click on the **CE Devices** menu there.
    ![CE device](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/961c3947-168e-418c-826e-5f9292cba9c9)
-2. After clicking on the CE Devices menu something like this will be displayed.
+2. After clicking on the CE Devices menu summary will be displayed.
    ![CE devices 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/36638aef-4edc-4cc9-a71b-fba2af35e679)
 3. There you will see different Devices IDs.
 Go to the right-side search tab to search for your own ID.
    ![search](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/f3fb9a0f-4652-4a80-ac30-f9d152b12014)